Getting started with Bolt

 Create an inventory file to set up groups and add connection information for your targets.

-Write a Bolt plan that uses a script and a task, and uploads a file to your targets.
+Write a Bolt plan that runs a bash script, runs a Bolt task, and uploads a file to your targets.

 Before you begin